cerbos/cerbos-fastmcp/docs/configuration.md

 ## Fail-fast behavior

-The middleware **immediately validates** Cerbos connectivity during initialization when:

-- `cerbos_host` is provided (either as parameter or `CERBOS_HOST` env var)
-- No explicit `cerbos_client` is passed

-This ensures configuration errors (invalid hostnames, TLS issues, unreachable servers) are caught at startup rather than during the first request, making debugging much easier.
+The middleware performs a lightweight `server_info` call the first time it sees a message (when it owns the Cerbos client).
+This catches configuration errors (invalid hostnames, TLS issues, unreachable servers) before any authorization logic runs while keeping the gRPC client bound to the running event loop.

-If you need to defer connection establishment, pass a pre-configured `AsyncCerbosClient` via the `cerbos_client` parameter.
+If you need to defer connection establishment entirely, provide a pre-configured `AsyncCerbosClient` via the `cerbos_client` parameter.

 ## Access tokens